Course code: ITT8060

 Installing F# tools on a Mac is described here.

-The discussions should happen at the ITT8060 course page in https://ained.ttu.ee You will need to use your TUT university account to get into that environment.
+There is a forum available on the ITT8060-2018 course page in https://ained.ttu.ee You will need to use your TTU university account to get into that environment.

 - Tomas Petricek with Jon Skeet: Real-world functional programming with examples in F# and C#